sanzi0/CppPrimer/Chapter 1/Section 1.2/README.md

 We wrote the output in one large statement.
 Rewrite the program to use a separate statement to print each operand.

 ### [Exercise 1.6]()
 Explain whether the following program fragment is legal.
+If the program is legal, what does it do?
+If the program is not legal, why not?
+How would you fix it?

 ```
 std::cout << "The sum of " << v1;